 There are specific rules in Ireland and the EU to protect children from playing with unsafe toys.
 Specific rules also exist for ensuring the safety of children’s products, for example, baby prams, pushchairs, pacifiers (soothers), cots and clothing.
 Equipment such as swings, slides, pencils and pens are also regulated.
 Most of these rules are based on the standards which are developed by the European Committee for standardisation (CEN).
-The National Standards Authority of Ireland (NSAI) develops standards governing safety, quality, design, performance etc. of specific products for sale in Ireland.
+The National Standards Authority of Ireland (NSAI) develops standards governing safety, quality, design, performance of specific products for sale in Ireland.

 Since 1990, legislation has been in place in Ireland which prohibits the placing of toys on the market unless they meet minimum safety requirements.

 In addition, EU rules state that any product offered for sale in the EU that conforms with certain specific health, safety and environmental protection standards must carry a CE mark.
 The CE mark is a declaration by the producer that the product conforms to all the applicable EU legislation.
 View the CE mark here

 A toy is defined in the law as a product intended for children aged under 14 to play with.
 It does not include products listed in Annex I of Directive 2009/48/EC (pdf)